Consumer Medicine Information

 When to take it

 Take this medicine at the same time each day.
 Taking it at the same time each day will have the best effect.
-It will also help you remember w
+It will also help you remember when to tak

 It does not matter if you take it with or without food.